Residential Conduct and Community Standards

-- The Office of Residential Community Standards was established in 2005 to serve the needs of a growing residential population at Stony Brook University.
+- The Office of Residential Conduct and Community Standards was established in 2005 to serve the needs of a growing residential population at Stony Brook University.

-- In coordination with the Office of University Community Standards, this department is focused on overseeing and policing the Campus Residences’ Terms of Occupancy in addition to the Code of Student Responsibility.
+- In coordination with the Office of Student Conduct and Community Standards, this office is focused on holding students responsible to the Campus Residences’ Terms of Occupancy in addition to the Code of Student Responsibility.

-- The mission of the Office of Residential Community Standards is to support the University's educational goals by promoting a just, safe, orderly, civil, and positive residential climate for learning, both inside and outside the classroom, through behavioral standards, disciplinary processes, training, and intervention efforts.
+- The mission of the Office of Residential Conduct and Community Standards is to support the University's educational goals by promoting a just, safe, orderly, civil, and positive residential climate for learning, both inside and outside the classroom, through behavioral standards, conduct processes, training, and intervention efforts.

-All conduct affairs which occur on the residential footprint falls under the jurisdiction
+- All conduct affairs that occur within the residential footprint fall under Residential Conduct and Community Standards office.

 The Conduct Process